JoannaMoodie/moodie-geneexpression-cognition/README.md

 - The cell types were categorized according to [Zeisel et al.'s (2015) paper](https://pubmed.ncbi.nlm.nih.gov/25700174/).

 ## data
+- UKB_neurological_exclusion_codes.xlsx is a list of database codes that were used to derive the list of participants to exclude from analysis on the grounds of particular brain-related conditions.
 - component_loadings.csv is a list of component loadings after varimax rotation for Component 1 and Component 2 (for 8235 genes).
 - regional_profiles.xlsx contains the the regional profiles of the two gene expression components and the regional meta-analysis results for g-morphometry associations.